Car strikes crowd at China school, killing 5 and hurting 18

-BEIJING (AP) — A car plowed into a crowd of children outside a primary school in northeastern China on Thursday, killing five people and injuring 18, state media reported.
+BEIJING (AP) — A car plowed into a crowd of children outside a primary school in northeastern China on Thursday, killing five people and injuring 18, a local government spokesman said.

-The driver was taken into custody after the crash around noon in the coastal city of Huludao in Liaoning province, state broadcaster CCTV said.
+The driver was taken into custody after the crash around noon in the coastal city of Huludao in Liaoning province, said the spokesman for Jianchang county in the city's suburbs, who declined to give his name as is standard with Chinese bureaucrats.

-Eighteen people were hospitalized with injuries, the reports said.
-The cause was under investigation, according to the reports.
+He described the crash as "a major traffic accident" and that the cause was under investigation.

-Security camera footage showed a line of children crossing the street in front of their school when a car approaches, then changes lanes and swerves into a crowd of the children.
+Security camera footage showed a line of children crossing the street in front of their school when a car approaches, which then changes lanes and swerves into the crowd of children.

-Government spokesmen reached by phone said they were not authorized to release information about the crash.

-While it wasn't clear if the crash was a deliberate attack, China has recently seen a number of such incidents.
+It wasn't clear if the crash was a deliberate attack or whether the driver was swerving to avoid obstacles in front of him.

 Last month, a knife-wielding man drove a vehicle into a crowd of pedestrians in the eastern city of Ningbo, killing two people and wounding 16.